salsita/prism/docs/composition/README.md

 });
 ```

-Now parent only knows that it has Child and the Child has its own Model but Parent does not need to know anything about implementation details of Child.
-The Model Composition is pretty obvious:
+Now the parent only knows that it has a child and that the child has its own Model.
+The Parent does not need to know anything about the implementation details of the child.
+The Model Composition is straightforward:

 ```javascript
 {